OpenSlides/openslides-manage-service/README.md

     $ ./openslides initial-data

-Now open https://localhost:8000, login and have fun.
+Now open https://localhost:8000, login with superuser credentials (default username and password: `superuser`) and have fun.

 ## Stop the server and remove the containers